harness/developer-hub/release-notes/continuous-error-tracking.md

 - When configuring notifications for code errors and selecting the **Any** option, the **Timeout Error** type was incorrectly listed as one of the choices in the dropdown menu.
 (CET-1514)

   This issue has been resolved.
-Now, when configuring notifications for code errors and selecting the "Any" option, the "Timeout Error" type is not listed in the dropdown menu.
+Now, when configuring notifications for code errors and selecting the **Any** option, the **Timeout Error** type is not listed in the dropdown menu.

 - Clear filters button on the Event Summary screen was enabled, even though it was supposed to be disabled when nothing is filtered yet.(CET-1613)